Tateyama Kurobe Alpine Route: Overview

 The route is composed of seven different transportation services using five different modes: funicular, bus, trolleybus, aerial tramway, and walking.
-Three lines go through tunnels (to protect them from snow), including one funicular railway and two bus linesone using trolleybuses (the last in Japan), and the other using all-electric buses (trolleybuses until 2018), because they do not exhaust fumes in the tunnels.
+Three transport lines go through tunnels to protect them from snow: one funicular railway and two bus lines.
+One of the bus lines is the last trolleybus line in Japan, and the other was converted to all-electric buses in 2018.
+The bus lines are used because they do not exhaust fumes in the tunnels.
 During summer, shuttle buses between Toyama and Murodō are also available.

 The Tateyama Kurobe Kankō (立山黒部貫光) operates most lines in the route.
 Its official abbreviation is TKK.
 The word kankō (貫光) was coined by Muneyoshi Saeki, the first president of the company.
 According to him, kan (貫) means "time-space", and kō (光) means "outer space", while kan (貫) also (normally) means "to penetrate", as in "to penetrate Tateyama Mountains" and kō (normally) means "light".
 The word is a homophone to kankō (観光; "sightseeing"), possibly intentionally.